 <Request> [Optional]

-A basse64 encoded complete and signed <dss:SignRequest element> that hods the request related to this sign response.
+A base64 encoded signed <dss:SignRequest> element that contains the request related to this sign response.
 This element MUST be present if signing was successful.

 <SignerAssertionInfo> [Optional]

 An element of type SignerAssertionInfoType holding information about how the signer was authenticated by the sign service as well as information about subject attribute values present in the SAML assertion authenticating the signer, which was incorporated into the signer certificate.
 This element MUST be present if signing was successful.